z03/edx-platform/docs/data/source/internal_data_formats/tracking_logs.rst

 Event Types
 ===========

-There are two event type tables -- one for student events, and one for instructor events.
+There are two tables of event types -- one for student events, and one for instructor events.
 Table columns describe what each event type represents, which component it originates from, what scripting language was used to fire the event, and what ``event`` fields are associated with it.
 The ``event_source`` field from the "Common Fields" table above distinguishes between events that originated in the browser (in javascript) and events that originated on the server (during the processing of a request).